 And it has to be done before it is too late!

 Legalising the rhino horn trade

-The heated debate about the legalisation of the rhino horn trade has flared up again in South Africa.
+The heated debate about legalising the rhino horn trade often flares up in South Africa.
 Private rhino breeders John Hume and Johan Kruger even launched successful legal action to lift the domestic ban of rhino horn and received a lot of media attention in doing so.

-This is a truly controversial and very complex topic, and we asked many Vietnamese for their opinion about this.
+This is a very controversial and complex topic, and we asked many Vietnamese for their opinion.
 The general reaction was one that showed a complete lack of understanding.
 How could a country fight for the survival of the rhino and at the same time want to legalise the trade of horn?!

 Meanwhile, Asian governments are apparently leaning back and waiting for the final outcome of this discussion instead of concentrating on cracking down on smuggling and the illegal sale of rhino horn.
-The fact that there is a debate at all is already sending a very dangerous signal to Asian countries.
+The fact that there is a debate is already sending a dangerous signal to Asian countries.

 The idealist in me says that a unified voice combined with an investment in education will lead to demand reduction, which would be a more effective measure in the long run.

 In Vietnam, we were happy to have numerous positive and encouraging experiences.
 Many young Vietnamese adults already have a different mindset to that of the older generation.
 Nature conservation and animal rights are still relatively new concepts, but they are growing.
 Environmental NGOs and nature clubs at universities are being founded, and the first tentative steps in the right direction are being taken.
 A paradigm shift looks to be possible, after all.